-Preliminary analysis of the core catcher and additional samples from Cores 322-C0012A-1R through 52R reveal assemblages of calcareous nannofossils and plank-tonic foraminifers.
+Preliminary analysis of the core catcher and additional samples from Cores 322-C0012A-1R through 52R reveal assemblages of calcareous nannofossils and planktonic foraminifers.
 Biostratigraphic datums are recognized mainly from calcareous nannofossils.
 The oldest depositional age at Site C0012 is early Miocene (18.921-20.393 Ma; that event has a depth range of 528.67-530.32 m CSF).
-The average calculated sedimentation rate (uncorrected for compaction) changes from 3.07 cm/k.y. above 216 m CSF to 6.42 cm/k.y. below 235 m CSF.
-That change occurred within lithologic Unit III at ~9.56-10.88 Ma, and it may be associated with a brief hiatus in sedimentation (i.e., the angular unconformity described in "Structural geology").
-Another possible hiatus exists above the Unit V/VI boundary (14.914-18.921 Ma).
+The average calculated sedimentation rate (uncorrected for compaction) changes from 3.27 cm/k.y. above 216 m CSF to 6.93 cm/k.y. below 235 m CSF.
+That change occurred within lithologic Unit III at ~9.53-10.88 Ma, and it may be associated with a brief hiatus in sedimentation (i.e., the angular unconformity described in "Structural geology").
+Another likely hiatus exists above the Unit V/VI boundary at ~491 m CSF, with an age gap from 14.914 to 18.921 Ma.